In last week’s post I shared two easy ways to build your target companies list – a powerful tool for a proactive job search – by using LinkedIn.

 Now, instead of getting sidetracked into reading and applying to the postings (along with the hundreds of other job seekers who are applying to them today), just skim the list for companies that are not yet on your companies list and find 5-10 companies of interest that aren’t already on your list.
 Add them.
 Stop, and move on to the next method.

 Time Management Alert: If you see an opening you want to apply to, do it later.
 First, stay on task with the more proactive, strategic approach we’re talking about here.
-(If you’re not sure why applying to these online jobs shouldn’t be your top priority right now, read my article “How People Get Jobs.”)
+(If you’re not sure why applying to these online jobs shouldn’t be your top priority right now, remember that only about 20% of jobs are filled by applicants who found the opening online.
+Far more involve a personal connection and/or networking.)

 Next method: Look for companies while reading news and trends about your field.